 - + WORKSHOPS AND CONFERENCES

-Mugambi Jouet’s research focuses on criminal justice and comparative government from a multidisciplinary perspective.
-He is an expert on the distinctive historical evolution of American law, institutions, and sociopolitical culture compared to other Western democracies: European nations, Canada, Australia, and New Zealand.
+Mugambi Jouet’s research focuses on American exceptionalism, criminal justice, and comparative history from a multidisciplinary perspective.
+He is an expert on the distinctive historical evolution of American law, government, and sociopolitical culture compared to other Western democracies: European nations, Canada, Australia, and New Zealand.

-His scholarship has notably analyzed mass incarceration, the death penalty, and juvenile justice.
+His scholarship has notably analyzed the death penalty, mass incarceration, juvenile justice, guns, and abortion.
 He is the author of Exceptional America: What Divides Americans From the World and From Each Other (University of California Press, 2017), a comprehensive book on the relationship between American exceptionalism and the intense polarization of modern America, from criminal justice to socioeconomic inequality and beyond.

 His research has appeared or is forthcoming in peer-reviewed journals and law reviews, including the American Journal of Comparative Law, American Journal of Legal History, Federal Sentencing Reporter, American Journal of Criminal Law, Journal of Criminal Law and Criminology, UBC Law Review, Nature - Palgrave Communications and Theoretical Criminology.
 He is the recipient of the 2021 Brophy Prize for the article in the American Journal of Legal History that “most significantly breaks new ground and adds new insights to the study and understanding of United States legal history.”

 Jouet has been interviewed by many media outlets, such as The New York Times, Time, C-SPAN, National Public Radio, CBC, Radio Canada, France 24, and France Culture.
 His commentary has been featured in The New Republic, Slate, Boston Review, Mother Jones, The San Francisco Chronicle, The Hill, Libération, Le Nouvel Observateur and Le Monde, France’s flagship newspaper.